Ben Williamson (baseball)

-Benjamin Andrew Williamson (born November 5, 2000) is an American professional baseball third baseman for the Seattle Mariners of Major League Baseball (MLB).
+Benjamin Andrew Williamson (born November 5, 2000) is an American professional baseball third baseman for the Tampa Bay Rays of Major League Baseball (MLB).
+He made his MLB debut in 2025 with the Seattle Mariners.

 Amateur career

 Williamson attended Freedom High School in South Riding, Virginia.
 He won several awards in his senior season in 2019, including the conference and regional player of the year.

 Williamson enrolled at the College of William & Mary and played college baseball for the William & Mary Tribe.
 He was named to the First Team All-Colonial Athletic Association (CAA) three consecutive years, from 2021 to 2023, the first player in school history with such a streak.
 He also won the CAA Defensive Player of the Year in 2022 after having a .975 fielding percentage.
 In the 2023 season, Williamson had a .391 batting average, .513 on base percentage, 12 home runs, and 49 runs batted in (RBIs), while also stealing 14 bases.
 For his performance on the year, he was named CAA Player of the Year.
 He played nine games of collegiate summer baseball with the Hyannis Harbor Hawks of the Cape Cod Baseball League prior to the 2023 MLB draft.